keesiemeijer/php-basics-tutorial/README.md

 	'sky'   => 'blue',
 );

-// Adding a value for the 'firetruck' array key
+// Adding the value "red" to the new 'firetruck' array key
 $colors['firetruck'] = 'red';
 ```